 From September 13-18, 2021 dance artists Brian Solomon, Noriko Yamamoto, Phylicia Browne-Charles, Madeline Friel and Throwdown Collective (Mairéad Filgate, Brodie Stevenson and Irvin Chow) spent a week in a solo and group creative dance residency in the Haliburton Sculpture Forest.
 These selected artists were invited to take an existing work or idea—perhaps halted by the pandemic—and to re-engage, re-configure, and adapt it to the outdoor environment, exploring it through a new lens.

-In the fall of 2022 the dancers and choreographers will reconvene for a community event to view the film documenting this experience, perform their work live and talk about their experience and their work. (depending on pandemic restrictions).
+On October 22, 2022 the dancers and choreographers reconvened for a community event to view the film documenting this experience, perform their work live and talk about their work and their experience with re-emergence, re-engagement and re-connection!

 Toronto-based Throwdown Collective is an award-winning contemporary dance company that supports the collaborative creative pursuits of founders Zhenya Cerneacov, Mairéad Filgate and Brodie Stevenson.
 The Collective’s first three site-specific works, originally commissioned for Toronto's Dusk Dances Festival, went on to tour throughout Canada and beyond, including the 85th Anniversary Celebration of Jacob’s Pillow Dance Festival, MA and Fall for Dance North at the Sony Centre for the Performing Arts.
 Their first full-length evening of stage works, presented by DanceWorks (TO) received two Dora Mavor Moore Awards for Outstanding Choreography and a total of eight nominations.
 Throwdown Collective enjoys a long-standing relationship with Dance Happens Here Haliburton and the Haliburton community.
 They created two full-length works as artists-in-residence at the Sculpture Forest (2018, 2019), and a short film commissioned by DH3 during the COVID-19 lockdown.
 They are thrilled to be returning to Haliburton for another exciting project.